2016 Seminar Series

 Professor Patrick Barwise, Emeritus Professor of Management and Marketing: London Business School

 6.00pm - 8.00pm : 30 November : UniSA City West Campus

-We are delighted to invite you to the next 'View from the Top' seminar, 'The 12 Powers of a Marketing Leader'.
-Our guest speaker for this event is Patrick Barwise, Emeritus Professor of Management and Marketing at the London Business School.
+The 'View from the Top' seminar, 'The 12 Powers of a Marketing Leader' was held on 30 November 2016.
+Our guest speaker for this event was Patrick Barwise, Emeritus Professor of Management and Marketing at the London Business School.

-Patrick's most recent publication The 12 Powers of a Marketing Leader, co-authored with former McKinsey partner Thomas Barta (September 2016), will be the focus of this session.
+Patrick's most recent publication The 12 Powers of a Marketing Leader, co-authored with former McKinsey partner Thomas Barta (September 2016), was the focus of this session.

-He will present the results and recommendations of a major new global study of marketing leadership.
+He presented the results and recommendations of a major new global study of marketing leadership.
 The isolated twelve drivers of senior marketers' business impact and career success (the '12 Powers') under four headings: mobilise your boss, mobilise your colleagues, mobilise team and mobilise yourself.
-Based on these results for marketing, the seminar will conclude with some brief general thoughts on leadership below the CEO level.
+Based on these results for marketing, the seminar concluded with some brief general thoughts on leadership below the CEO level.